architest/git-example/learn-vim-progressively.md

 - `hjkl` -> Move Left, Down, Up, Right (`j` looks like a down arrow)
 - `:help <command>` -> Show help about _command_. `:help` provides general help

+Note: The key for productivity in Vim is to stay most of the time in **NORMAL** mode, and use from there all the available commands to modify text and move around.

 ## 2ND LEVEL: